 Cyber threat hunters usually leverage log data, permission, and comparative approaches to help them identify abnormalities.
 Baselining, for example, helps threat hunters understand how their networks would look under normal conditions.
 From there, they can begin to identify abnormalities in the network and single out malicious behavior.

 [Read more: Threat Intelligence]

-There are several tools out there that provide IT teams with the capability and power to engage in competent threat hunting.
-Some of these tools provide IT teams with the space to reallocate time to threat hunting, while others provide automation functionalities that assist threat hunters get through their steps more efficiently and quickly.
+There are several tools that provide IT teams with the capability and power to engage in competent threat hunting.
+Some of these tools provide IT teams with the space to reallocate time to threat hunting, while others provide automation functionalities that assist threat hunters to get through their steps more efficiently and quickly.

 Alert reduction, event correlation, anomaly detection, and deep analytic features are all optimized through Sumo Logic’s advanced, intelligent features that make threat hunting more effective, efficient, and seamless for IT teams.

 Embrace the power of a proactive threat-hunting strategy with Sumo Logic today.

 Watch this short tutorial video on how your security team can utilize Sumo Logic’s Continuous Intelligence Platform and Cloud SIEM Enterprise to monitor potentially bad behavior, build detections, and continuously improve your security operations.